cmazakas/liburing/liburing-rs/docs/io_uring_register_bpf_filter_task.md

 the opcode, registration succeeds.
 If the sizes differ, the behavior depends on whether **IO_URING_BPF_FILTER_SZ_STRICT** is set in *flags*:

-Register classic BPF filters for io_uring operations.
+Register classic BPF filters for io_uring operations
 >   **-EMSGSIZE** if the sizes differ.
 >
-Register classic BPF filters for io_uring operations.
+Register classic BPF filters for io_uring operations
 >   allowed if the application's *pdu_size* is smaller than the
 >   kernel's.
 This permits older applications that were compiled against
 >   a smaller payload to still load filters, as the kernel can safely
 >   evaluate the filter on the subset of data the application expects.
 >
-Register classic BPF filters for io_uring operations.
+Register classic BPF filters for io_uring operations
 >   fails with **-EMSGSIZE** if the application's *pdu_size* is larger
 >   than the kernel's, since the kernel cannot provide data that it does
 >   not support.